HubSpot/BuckyClient/README.md

 #### From The Client

-- Include `BuckyClient/client.js` file on your page
+Include `BuckyClient/bucky.js` file on your page

-- The `Bucky` object will be available globally
+The `Bucky` object will be available globally.

+Bucky can also be loaded with AMD or Browserify.

 #### From Node